yatharth811/devclub-library/README.md

 - Login also possible through Github.
 - Search Books by Title
 - Librarian can add book, edit book details and students can request books (if available).
+- Librarians can respond to issue requests by students

 # Requirements
 - Python